Download progression document

 The Woodland Trust has an easy to use guide and app to help you identify trees.

 Light comes from a source such as the sun or a light bulb and travels in a straight line.
 When light hits an object, it bounces off and is reflected and enters our eyes.
-This is how we see.
-If light hits a rough surface, it bounces off at different angles, meaning the light is scattered and doesn’t reflect well.
+This is how we see things.
+If light hits a rough surface, it bounces off at many different angles, meaning the light is scattered and doesn’t reflect well.
 If the light hits a smooth, flat surface, the light bounces off at the same angle and a reflection is created.